EU AI Act for HR Tech Companies: What You Need to Know

 - AI systems used to make decisions affecting the terms of work-related relationships, including promotion, termination, task allocation based on individual behaviour or personal traits, and monitoring or evaluating performance and behaviour in such relationships

-If your AI system touches any part of the hiring pipeline, from job ad targeting to onboarding decisions, or if it monitors employees or makes workforce management recommendations, you fall under Annex III, point 4.
+Does your system touch any part of the hiring pipeline, from job ad targeting to onboarding decisions?
+Does it monitor employees or recommend workforce management moves?
+Then you fall under Annex III, point 4.

-For a broader understanding of how risk classification works across all sectors, see our EU AI Act Risk Assessment Guide.
+Want the cross-sector view of how risk classification works?
+See our EU AI Act Risk Assessment Guide.

 Provider Obligations for HR Tech AI Systems

-If you develop an AI system for HR purposes and place it on the EU market or put it into service, you are a provider under the AI Act.
-Your obligations under Articles 8 through 21 are extensive.
+Develop an AI system for HR purposes and place it on the EU market or put it into service, and you are a provider under the AI Act.
+Your obligations under Articles 8 through 21 run deep.

 Risk Management System (Article 9)